John King, Realtor — KingRealtor757

 The Grocery Corridor

-Great Neck has six grocery stores within two miles — Whole Foods, Trader Joe's, Fresh Market, Kroger, Farm Fresh, and more.
-The Shops at Hilltop, Hilltop Square, and Regency Hilltop Shopping Centers anchor the base of the peninsula with retailers, restaurants, and everyday services.
-No other Virginia Beach neighborhood offers this density of quality grocery and retail access.
+Six grocery stores within two miles — Whole Foods, Trader Joe's, Fresh Market, Kroger, Farm Fresh, and more.
+No other Virginia Beach neighborhood offers this density of quality grocery access.

 🏥